Working from home is back on the table as coronavirus continues to have an impact.

 4. Help employees stick to their working hours

-Working from home presents significant challenges but one that should be highlighted is around working hours.
+Working from home does present some challenges but one that should be highlighted is around working hours.

 Speak to your employees and empower them to work their contracted hours, offering for flexibility where needed – perhaps they need to help a family member with their shopping and want to make up the time a bit later on in the day.